berenguel/lab303/DA-DP-TS303 Azure PostgreSQL migration - lift and shift or compete.md

 This exercise should take no longer than 5 min.

-1. Let's run an assessment
+1. Let's create our project base for the migration:

  - [x] Task: